oliviervaillancourt/blog/_drafts/hsts-the-easy-way.md

 ### Wait, didn't you just say that the first request was over http (not https)???

-Yes, in HSTS the first request made to a website from a browser (wether that is the first request ever or the first after the *mag-age* has expired) is vulnerable to [Man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)
+Yes, in HSTS the first request made to a website from a browser (whether that is the first request ever or the first after the *mag-age* has expired) is vulnerable to [Man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)

 But there's a way solve this.